awsdocs/amazon-translate-developer-guide/doc_source/API_StartTextTranslationJob.md

 # StartTextTranslationJob<a name="API_StartTextTranslationJob"></a>

 Starts an asynchronous batch translation job\.
 Batch translation jobs can be used to translate large volumes of text across multiple documents at once\.
-For more information, see [Asynchronous Batch Processing](async.md)\.
+For more information, see [Asynchronous Batch Processing with Amazon Translate](async.md)\.

 Batch translation jobs can be described with the [DescribeTextTranslationJob](API_DescribeTextTranslationJob.md) operation, listed with the [ListTextTranslationJobs](API_ListTextTranslationJobs.md) operation, and stopped with the [StopTextTranslationJob](API_StopTextTranslationJob.md) operation\.